notes

 wedding

-Our members recommend MUSIC DYNAMICS for the well known "Choraline" rehearsal CDs and tapes in each SATB part, and also vocal scores, covering most choral works.
+Members strongly recommend MUSIC DYNAMICS for the well known "Choraline" rehearsal CDs and tapes in each SATB part, and also vocal scores, covering most choral works.
+Members of WCS can claim a 10% discount by quoting the magic password 'Wetherby' when they place their order.
+Ring MUSIC DYNAMICS on 01242 679379.

 For a similar service, try NOTEBASH (on behalf of the Alnwick Choral Society) or PARTABILITY